wicked-kepler/cs-roadmap/01-Introduction-to-Computer-Science-and-Programming/Lecture-02/Lecture-2-Notes.md

 ### Logical operators
 - not a - True if a is False / False if a is True
 - a and b - True if both a true
-- a or b - Ture if either or both are True
+- a or b - True if either or both are True